 Ease of Use

 This section of the Western Union vs. Azimo comparison rates both companies equally.
 Signing up with either takes little time.
 Both provide website access in multiple languages, and both offer different transfer methods.
+Both serve individuals and businesses.

 - Azimo lets you sign up using your Facebook account.